Cape to Cape Track: History

-The original Aboriginal inhabitants of the area, the Wardandi people, would have known the ridge and its resources intimately, and would regularly have travelled its length.
-Soon after the first European settlers arrived at Augusta in March 1831, John Dewar and Andrew Smith travelled to the Swan River on foot, recording the section to Cape Naturaliste in their journal.
+The original Aboriginal inhabitants of the area are the Wardandi people, who were encountered at various points on or near the track by Nicolas Baudin, the first European recorded to have visited the area, in 1801.
+Soon after the first European settlers arrived at Augusta in March 1831, John Dewar, Andrew Smith, William Longmate, Thomas Robinson and Henry Postans travelled to the Swan River on foot, recording the section to Cape Naturaliste in their journal.
 They seemed to have had little difficulty traversing the country, reporting that much had been burnt, and they travelled alternately on the beaches or three to four miles inland along a ridge of low hills.
 It took them six days to reach Cape Naturaliste, much the same time that it takes now, though probably in slightly less relaxed fashion, as they started before sunrise, and sometimes marched by moonlight.

 Since those days, the Leeuwin-Naturaliste Ridge has become increasingly populated, with roads and tracks criss-crossing the land.
-Most of these, however, run east-west, whereas the coastline runs north-south, and much of the remaining bush land between has grown thick and impenetrable.
+Most of these, however, run east–west, whereas the coastline runs north–south, and much of the remaining bush land between has grown thick and impenetrable.
 The coastline and a significant proportion of the ridge are now reserved as the Leeuwin-Naturaliste National Park.
 In the 1980s Jane Scott, a local resident, found ways of walking from the one Cape to the other.

-In 1988, a Federal Government Bicentenary Grant provided funding to the Department of Biodiversity, Conservation and Attractions (DoBCA), then known as the Department of Environment and Conservation (DEC), for a project to develop the dedicated walk-track.
+In 1988, an Australian government Bicentenary Grant provided funding to the Department of Biodiversity, Conservation and Attractions (DoBCA), then known as the Department of Environment and Conservation (DEC), for a project to develop the dedicated walk-track.

 The Track was officially opened in April 2001 and is managed by DoBCA with assistance provided by the Friends of the Cape to Cape Track.